awslabs/assisted-log-enabler-for-aws/README.md

 Additionally, if running from within a AWS Lambda function, the function will need the AWSLambdaBasicExecutionRole in order to run successfully.
 Please refer to the following link for more details: https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html

 ### Workflow Details
-The following are the details of what happens within the Assisted Log Enabler workflow:
+The following are the details of what happens within the Assisted Log Enabler for AWS workflow:
 * An Amazon S3 bucket is created within the customer's account.
 * A Lifecycle Policy is created for the bucket, with the following parameters:
    * Converts files to Intelligent-Tiering storage after 90 days